-Heating up breastmilk is no walk in the park.
+Heating breastmilk is no walk in the park.
 Especially when you are in a hurry, and you don’t have the time to get it to the exact temperature your baby prefers.

 So, you might wonder if you can use the miracle device known as the microwave.
 It sounds very convenient and easy to just place the bottle in the microwave and give it one minute or less to heat up.
 But should you do that?

 Heating milk in the microwave will also take away a significant amount of nutrients.
-So much heat at once will simply damage the protein and nutrients in the milk.
-It will offer proper conditions for bacteria to grow as well because the temperature of the milk will rise in seconds, which is way too fast to be safe.
+So much heat at once will damage the protein and nutrients in the milk.
+It will offer proper conditions for bacteria to grow because the temperature of the milk will rise in seconds, which is way too fast to be safe.

 As you can see, there are plenty of reasons why you shouldn’t heat up the milk in the microwave.
 And, as side advice, you shouldn’t use the microwave too often for your food either.
 Better to take the long route when it comes to heating up your baby’s next meal!

 However, you might wonder if heating up regular milk in the microwave is safe for your baby.
-Unfortunately, pediatricians don’t recommend using the microwave at all for any kind of milk or food that will end up in your baby’s tummy.
+Unfortunately, pediatricians don’t recommend using the microwave at all for any milk or food that will end up in your baby’s tummy.

 The reasons are the same as those that should stop you from using the microwave for breastmilk.
 But, some parents choose to use the microwave for heating up cow milk or other types of baby food, and the opinions are split.